arscan/dotfiles/README.md

 at what the ```xmonad``` topic does before you give that a go, as it is mainly based on David Brewer's xmonad setup and hasn't been tested on anything other than Ubuntu 12.04.

-For the dotfiles, it will prompt you if it finds that you already have any isntalled.
+For the dotfiles, it will prompt you if it finds that you already have any installed.

 Extending:
 ---